Tasers Vs. Stun Guns: What's The Difference & What’s Better

 Muscular Override: While stun guns deliver intense pain when in contact with a target and can briefly immobilize, Tasers not only deliver pain but can also immobilize an individual for extended periods of time, as stated earlier.
 Again, this is what Taser labels “muscular override technology”, which occurs when the ejected electrodes are embedded in the target’s skin or clothes.
 The technology employees neuromuscular incapacitation or NMI, which causes the skeletal muscles to tightly contract thereby making it virtually impossible for an assailant to move and thus mobilizing the target.
 Taser’s technology, therefore, does not rely on pain but rather attacks the neuromuscular system, which is a much safer bet, especially against an attacker who is intoxicated or simply has a high pain tolerance.

 Use at a Distance or in Close Range: Tasers are meant to be used at a distance, as explained above, by launching the electrodes up to 15 feet in order to stop an attacker.
 However, once the charge is used, the cartridge which housed the electrodes can be ejected from the Taser, and the Taser then essentially turns into a stun gun.
-It emits an electrical charge between two small prongs and can deliver a painful shock to whomever comes in contact with the current.
+It emits an electrical charge between two small prongs and can deliver a painful shock to whoever comes in contact with the current.
 That means if you miss your target after firing the electrodes, or there are multiple attackers, you still have a powerful weapon in your hand.

-Built-In Flashlight & Laser: All Tasers come equipped with a built-in flashlight and targeting laser, which automatically turn on when the safety is disengaged.
+Built-In Flashlight & Laser: All Tasers come equipped with a built-in flashlight and targeting laser, which automatically turns on when the safety is disengaged.
 This makes it extremely easy to aim and hit your target whether the environment is light or dark.
 Stun guns, on the other hand, have no targeting laser, as they do not shoot anything; and most do not have flashlights unless the stun gun itself is a flashlight stun gun.

 Robustness & Reliability: In the self-defense world, you typically get what you pay for.
 While some stun guns are very inexpensive, they can also be poorly made.
 Tasers, on the other hand, are expensive for reason—they are manufactured to high-quality standards and come with a guarantee of reliability.
 Since all Tasers are directly manufactured by the only company that owns the patent, the publicly traded Axon corporation, the brand must stand behind the reliability and durability of its product.
 These are the same weapons that police officers must rely on to save lives and protect themselves.